AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 ---
-title: "Getting Started with Jekyll: Create Your First Website"
+title: "Getting Started with Jekyll and GitHub Pages: Your First Website"
 description: Jekyll is a static site generator that makes it easy for you to create a website and blog.
-If you're interested in getting started with Jekyll, this in-depth guide is for you.
+If you're interested in getting started with Jekyll and GitHub Pages, this in-depth guide is for you.
 keywords: [getting started with jekyll, jekyll and github pages]
 tags: [dev, jekyll, frontend, github]
 isCanonical: true